 - DrinkWise Australia website

 - the Alcoholics Anonymous (AA) Australian website, or call 1300 222 222

 - healthdirect’s page on Managing your alcohol intake

-If you have blacked out and you don’t know why, you should always seek medical attention.
-It could be a sign something is seriously wrong, and it is a common cause of injuries, especially in older people.
+If you have blacked out and you do not know why, you should always seek medical attention.
+It could be a sign that something is seriously wrong, and it is a common cause of injuries, especially in older people.

 If you see someone else black out, raise their legs above the level of their head, loosen tight clothing and seek medical attention.